duanegoodner/concepts-using-concepts/README.md

 ## Description

-This project demonstrates how one Concept (`DataProcessorConcept`) can depend on another.
+This project briefly demonstrates how one Concept (`DataProcessorConcept`) can depend on another.
 The following classes, Concepts and templates are used:

 ### `SimpleData`